 Support the recruitment, retention and expansion of environmentally sound and economically viable commercial, public sector and industrial development and resource uses, including the provision of assistance in obtaining funding and/or technical assistance.

-Build a vital, diverse and strong local economy, including job opportunities that support community and household resilience, health, and well-being, by nurturing urban and rural agricultural and food oriented businesses, and protecting resource lands.
+Build a vital, diverse and strong local economy, including job opportunities that support community and household resilience, health, and well-being, by nurturing urban and rural agricultural and food-oriented businesses, and protecting resource lands.

 10.7 Provide for public access to natural resource lands, while ensuring that uses and economic activity which are allowed within those lands are sustainable.